gcc-mirror/gcc/README.md

 Candidate features currently on this site are listed below.
 The checked items indicate features that have been submitted to the relevant GCC developer mailing list for review.
 We welcome user feedback from testing these features.
-Unchecked itmes are insufficiently mature to submit to GCC.
+Unchecked items are insufficiently mature to submit to GCC.
-We welcome code contributions via [pull request] for any listed features or other unsupported features of the draft Fortran 2015 standard:

 - [X] The [teams branch] with experimental support for Fortran 2015 teams.
 - [X] The [download-opencoarrays-mpich branch] modifying GCC's prequisites download script to add [OpenCoarrays] and [MPICH] to the list of downloade software.
 - [ ] The [issue-#6-iso-fortran-binding-h branch] providing gthe Fortran 2015 `iso_fortran_binding.h` file.

+We welcome code contributions via [pull request] for any listed features or other unsupported features of the draft Fortran 2015 standard:

 Installation
 ============